pmjones/AutoShell/README-SYMFONY.md

 ## Pro

+- Automatically discovers command classes by matching the command line input to a namespace hierarchy

 - Does not require you to register commands via an _Application_

-- Automatically discovers command classes by matching the command line input to a namespace hierarchy

 - Does not require you to extend a _Command_ class

 - Arguments are defined as parameters on the command `__invoke()` method

-- Options are defined via attributes on the command class

 - All help is defined via attributes